 Subject: Architectural and Conceptual brilliance – The Solution

 When critiquing my design, please be fair and take time and motion and cost implications into account.
-I will admit to one advantage over you poor souls: bachelorhood.
+And remember low environmental impact and low resource-consumption should be heavily weighted.
+I will admit to one advantage over you poor souls: blissful bachelorhood.

 I give you: My Bathroom Cupboard:

-This neat innovation leaves the mountain bike undisturbed, and bathroom still with potential:
+True, it’s actually in my bedroom, but wait!
+This neat innovation leaves the mountain bike undisturbed, and the bathroom cupboard ‘nook’ still with endless potential:

 Great interest was shown by the judges . .